learning-zone/angular-basics/README.md

 // Subscriber B: 0.6664809293975393
 ```

-**AsyncSubject**: It is a Subject variant where only the last value of the Observable execution is sent to its subscribers, and only when the execution completes.
+**c.)
+AsyncSubject**: It is a Subject variant where only the last value of the Observable execution is sent to its subscribers, and only when the execution completes.
 ```typescript
 import * as Rx from "rxjs";